tudor1204/GoogleCloudPlatform/service-catalog/cloud-sql-mysql/README.md

 ## Objectives

-To deploy and run the simple musician application, you must:
+To deploy and run the musician application, you must:

 1. Create a new namespace for all Kubernetes resources used by the sample.
 2. Provision Cloud SQL (MySQL) instance using Kubernetes Service Catalog.